ReSource-Network/resource-risk-management/README.md

 # 🏄‍♂️ Quick Start

-This project uses [Foundry](https://github.com/foundry-rs/foundry) as the development framework and [Hardhat](https://github.com/NomicFoundation/hardhat) for the deployment framework.
+This project uses [Foundry](https://github.com/foundry-rs/foundry) for the development framework and [Hardhat](https://github.com/NomicFoundation/hardhat) for deployment.

 #### Dependencies